1888 Vicente Árias

 Location Ciudad Real, Spain

-Árias was born in 1833 in Ciudad Real, south of the capital.
+Árias was born in 1833 in Ciudad Real, south of Madrid.
 He began his career as a cabinet maker and moved on to making guitars in or around 1870.
+He later relocated his workshop to the capital in 1900.
 There is a deficiency of biographical details and scholarly articles concerning his work, and because of a dearth of extant examples, it has been more challenging to accurately evaluate his guitars.
 If Romanillos had chosen to document Árias in preference to Antonio de Torres, one might imagine that perhaps we would be aware of 100 extant Árias guitars today and only 40 or so instruments by Torres.

 Árias guitars arguably represent the nearest challenge to the work of Torres.
-The 1888 Árias in the Austin-Marie Collection, as with many of his earlier instruments from this period, closely resembles many Torres guitars, particularly Torres’ SE127 from 1889.
+The 1888 Árias in the Austin-Marie Collection has a soundboard made of spruce and back and sides of Brazilian rosewood.
+As with many of his earlier instruments from this period, it closely resembles many Torres guitars, particularly Torres’s SE127 from 1889.
 Many Árias guitars lack a central soundboard brace and are fitted instead, with large oblong cross-grain cleats to secure the center joint.
 The intent may have been to treat the treble side of the soundboard differently to that of the bass, by placing the fan braces slightly off center.
-The 1888 guitar in this collection, however, uses a centered five-fan-brace system similar to Torres’ SE127.
-The headstock plantilla is “triple arched” as on a Torres, yet the two are distinguishable by Torres’ inclusion of two small steps to each flank; and like most Torres guitars (as originally constructed), the 1888 Árias is fitted with wooden tuning pegs.
-Traditional lighter wooden pegs were favored by the local players and mechanical tuning machines added a considerable cost to the guitar maker’s materials.
+The 1888 guitar in this collection, however, uses a centered five-fan-brace system similar to Torres’s SE127.
+The headstock plantilla is “triple arched” as on a Torres, yet the two are distinguishable by Torres’s inclusion of two small steps to each flank; and like most Torres guitars (as originally constructed), the 1888 Árias is fitted with wooden tuning pegs.
+(Traditional lighter wooden pegs were favored by the local players and mechanical tuning machines considerably added to the guitar maker’s cost of materials.)
+The rosette is designed with concentric bands of varied width and color, and the soundboard purfling is fashioned with two thin dark bands.
+Both the soundboard and back are framed with a single light-colored band of wood.

-Árias’ instruments were highly prized in his day.
+Árias’s instruments were highly prized in his day.
 His later labels proudly display images of the luthier medals he won in Buenos Aires, Madrid, Brussels, and Barcelona.
 His most famous client was the famed guitar virtuoso and composer, Francisco Tárrega.
 One of Tárrega’s own carte-de-visite photograph postcards from 1909 clearly shows him playing an Árias guitar.
-According to Emilio Pujol, Tárrega even ordered a “bambino” guitar from Árias, to carry under his cape when traveling, so as to pull out – when needed – to exercise his fingers.
+According to Emilio Pujol, Tárrega even ordered a “bambino” guitar from Árias, to carry under his cape when traveling, so as to pull out—when needed—to exercise his fingers.

 Árias died in 1914 without an apprentice or assistants to continue his business.
 It is his legacy to have bridged the gap between the style of guitar Torres made for Tárrega and his disciples, and the later guitars of the Ramírez families of Madrid, made famous by Andrés Segovia.